 What have hedge funds been doing with Workiva Inc (NYSE:WK)?

-At the end of the first quarter, a total of 17 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 6% from the fourth quarter of 2018.
-The graph below displays the number of hedge funds with bullish position in WK over the last 15 quarters.
-So, let’s check out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+Heading into the third quarter of 2019, a total of 20 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 18% from one quarter earlier.
+By comparison, 15 hedge funds held shares or bullish call options in WK a year ago.
+So, let’s find out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.